Please have one of the nurses read it to you. If at all possible, I will return shortly and read it to you myself.

 Sandy, this is more than just history.
 You know there’s only one person who has ever been known as the perfect lamb of God.
 He is the Jewish Messiah.
 Egypt is not just a country thousands of years ago.
 It’s also a picture of the world we live in today, content to go on without care for its Creator.
 People would rather approach Him in the way and form they choose.
 But this doesn’t work.

-Years ago I gave my heart to Jesus and was reborn.
+Years ago I believed in the only true Messiah of Israel, Jesus Christ.
+By that faith, through God’s grace, I was reborn.
 My life has not been a good example.
-Yet I still seek to do better in obedience to God.
-My failure does not invalidate the truth of Scripture.
-Please, trust Him now, today.
-Forgive me for my bad example.
+But my failures do not invalidate the truth of Scripture.
+Please, trust Him now, now.
 Trust Him, and we will see each other again soon.
 Every tear will be wiped from our eyes.